-Seven Incident-to Billing Requirements
+7 Incident-to Billing Requirements

-To realize the benefits of incident to billing, you must follow the rules precisely.
+To realize the benefits of incident-to billing, you must follow the rules precisely.
 There are seven basic incident-to requirements, as detailed in the Medicare Benefit Policy Manual, Chapter 15, Section 60.

-1. Incident to billing applies only to Medicare; and, the incident-to billing does not apply to services with their own benefit category.
+1. Incident-to billing applies only to professional services billed to Medicare; and it does not apply to services with their own benefit category.
 Diagnostic tests, for example, are subject to their own coverage requirements.
 “Depending on the particular tests,” the Benefit Policy Manual explains, “the supervision requirement for diagnostic tests or other services may be more or less stringent than supervision requirements for services and supplies furnished incident to physician’s or other practitioner’s services.”
-Similarly, pneumococcal, influenza, and hepatitis B vaccines do not need to meet incident to requirements.
-MLN Matters Number: SE0441 elaborates:
+Similarly, pneumococcal, influenza, and hepatitis B vaccines do not need to meet incident-to requirements.

-Must a supervising physician be physically present when flu shots, EKGs, Laboratory tests, or X-rays are performed in an office setting in order to be billed as “incident to” services?
+Q: Must a supervising physician be physically present when flu shots, EKGs, Laboratory tests, or X-rays are performed in an office setting in order to be billed as “incident to” services?

-These services have their own statutory benefit categories and are subject to the rules applicable to their specific category.
+A: These services have their own statutory benefit categories and are subject to the rules applicable to their specific category.
 They are not “incident to” services and the “incident to” rules do not apply.

+2. The service billed incident-to must take place in a non-institutional setting, which the Centers for Medicare & Medicaid Services (CMS) defines as “all settings other than a hospital or skilled nursing facility.”
 Additionally, the Benefit Policy Manual allows, “Hospital services incident to physician’s or other practitioner’s services rendered to outpatients (including drugs and biologicals which are not usually self-administered by the patient), and partial hospitalization services incident to such services may also be covered.”

-3. Incident to services cannot be rendered on the patient’s first visit, or if a change to the plan of care occurs.
+3. Incident-to services cannot be rendered on the patient’s first visit, or if a change to the plan of care occurs.
 A Medicare-credentialed physician must initiate the patient’s care.
 If the patient has a new or worsened complaint, a physician must conduct an initial evaluation and management (E/M) service for that complaint, and must establish the diagnosis and plan of care.

-4. Subsequent to the encounter during which the physician establishes at a diagnosis and initiates the plan of care, an NPP may provide follow-up care under the “direct supervision” of a qualified provider.
-Per the Benefit Policy Manual:
+4. Subsequent to the encounter during which the physician establishes at a diagnosis and initiates the plan of care, an NPP may provide follow-up care under the direct supervision of a qualified provider.

 Direct supervision in the office setting does not mean that the physician must be present in the same room with his or her aide.
 However, the physician must be present in the office suite and immediately available to provide assistance and direction throughout the time the aide is performing services.